yorgath/orthogram/README.rst

 ~~~~~~~~~~

 You can add style definitions to the ``styles`` section to create
-named styles that can be referred to by the terminals and links.
-Each
+named styles that can be referred to by the terminals, links and
-style definition consists of attribute key-value pairs.
-For example,
+groups.
+Each style definition consists of attribute key-value pairs.
-the following two terminals are drawn in the same color:
+For example, the following two terminals are drawn in the same color:

 .. code:: yaml